noi-techpark/bdp-core/reader2/README.md

 GET /ParkingStation/occupied/2019-01-01/2019-01-02?select=sname,tname,mvalue
 ```

-### I want to see only parking stations and their coordinates within a bounding box of a map
+### I want to see only parking stations within a bounding box of a map
 ```
 GET /ParkingStation/*?where=scoordinate.bbi.(11.63,46.0,11.65,47.0,4326)
 ```